 Let’s have a quiz.

-If you answered volumetric to the first three questions, mass to the next three questions, and yes to the last three questions, you are on track.
+If you answered volumetric to the first three answers, mass to the next three answers and YES to the last three questions, you are on track.

 Some explanation of mass units is in order (time is ignored to simplify the discussion).
 A cubic foot of fluid is an expression of volume.
 However, when a (seemingly) volumetric unit infers mass, it should be considered a mass unit.
 A standard cubic foot is is an expression of a fluid volume at a standard pressure and standard temperature.
 Knowledge of the standard pressure, standard temperature, and composition of the gas is sufficient to determine its density at these conditions, and hence infer its mass.
 “Normal” units exhibit similar properties.